geleto/cascador-ai/README.md

 ### ScriptRunner

 **What it does**: Executes a Cascada script to produce a structured data object (JSON).
 It is the ideal tool for orchestrating data sources, running multi-step logic, and building the data layer of your application.
+It is always created with a script processor.

 For added reliability, you can provide an **optional** Zod `schema` to validate the script's output, ensuring it is type-safe.